onecx/release-notes/README.md

 Release notes for the official **OneCX Portal**[^1] releases.
 Each release note will tell you what’s new in each version, and will also describe any backwards-incompatible changes made in that version.

-## Release 2025-02-xx
+## Release 2025-04-xx
-* For all UIs: Use OneCX lib version 5.xx.x
+* For all UIs: Use OneCX lib 5.xx.x
-* For all UIs: using docker-spa 1.xx.0
+* For all UIs: Use docker-spa 1.xx.0
-* IAM 1.4.0 => need tbc.
-    * Use 1000 as pagesize for user/role searching
-    * User per Role => GET /admin/realms/{realm}/roles/{role-name}/users
-    * User Count => GET /admin/realms/{realm}/users/count
-    * User Roles => GET /admin/realms/{realm}/users/profile/metadata
+* For all UIs: Use Angular 18.x.xx
-* Help 1.4.0
+* Help 1.5.0
     * Improve test coverage (planned)
+* User Profile 1.8.0-rc.21
+    * Fix: Display the current avatar image after change (planned)
+    * Feat: Improve avatar image compression (planned)

+## Release 2025-03-13
+* For all UIs: Use OneCX lib 5.32.1
+* For all UIs: Use docker-spa 1.14.0
+* For all UIs: Use Angular 18.2.12
+* Announcement 1.5.0-rc.14
+    * OneCX lib 5.32.1 ??
+* Data Orchestrator 1.4.0-rc.20
+* IAM 1.5.0-rc.41
+    * Feat: Increase the max number search result in UI => 1000
+    * Feat: Display user details within modal dialog => USER#VIEW
+      * Permission: IAM_ROLE # VIEW
+    * Feat: Display user permissions within modal dialog
+      * Slot: onecx-iam-user-permissions => ./OneCXUserRolesPermissionsComponent
+      * Permission: PERMISSION#VIEW
+    * Feat: Provide Remote Component for IAM User Roles
+      * Component: ./OneCXIamUserRolesComponent
+* Help 1.4.0-rc.14
+* Permissions 1.6.0-rc.25
+    * Feat: Display user assigned roles contained in token or iam roles
+      * Slot: onecx-permission-iam-user-roles => ./OneCXIamUserRolesComponent
+      * Permission: IAM_ROLE#VIEW
+    * Feat: Improve layout of app search using ocx-chip
-* Product Store 1.6.0
+* Product Store 1.6.0-rc.26
     * Fix: enable endpoint TAB in app detail dialog again
     * Feat: Linking app detail from endpoint search results
-* Shell 1.9.0
+* Shell 1.9.0-rc.13
+    * Fix: Use empty favicon if theme does not provide favicon
-    * Fix: Reduce number of logo image loading (planned)
+    * Fix: Reduce number of logo image loading
+    * Fix: Cleanup basic layout of header, footer, menu sections
+    * Fix: Disable limitations of dimensions (overflow, height) of modal dialogs
+* Tenant 1.5.0-rc.16
+* Theme 1.7.0-rc.24
+    * Feat: Add deletion of logo and favicon
+    * Feat: Add mandatory flag and manag it in designer dialog
+    * Feat: Improve deletion dialog: prevent deletion if mandatory flag is set or Theme is in use
-* User Profile 1.8.0
+* User Profile 1.8.0-rc.23
-    * Fix: Display the current avatar image after change (planned)
-    * Feat: Improve avatar image compression (planned)
+    * Feat: Added permission to see IAM user roles
+      * IAM_ROLE#VIEW
-* Welcome 1.5.0
+* Welcome 1.6.0-rc.17
     * Feat: Import and Export of Welcome configuration and images
-    * Test coverage 100%
+    * Fix: Improve test coverage
-* Workspace 1.6.0
+* Workspace 1.6.0-rc.35
     * Fix: Adjust translations
+    * Fix: Multiple reorder of reg. products
+    * Feat: Fallback theme on import
+    * Feat: Improve Workspace menu and detail layout
+    * Feat: Improve Workspace role detail layout
+    * Feat: Improve Workspace import
+    * Feat: Improve layout of roles and slots overview using ocx-chip

 ## Release 2025-02-03